What I Wish I Knew Before I Started Breastfeeding

 It Can Be a Team Effort

 The actual act of nursing or pumping is something only you can do, but there are many ways your partner can help out.
-Have them bottle feed in the middle of the night, burp baby after a nursing session, or get you a glass of water while you’re pumping on the couch.
+Have them burp the baby after a nursing session or ask them to get you a glass of water or a snack while you're pumping on the couch.
 It can also be helpful to have your partner sit in on meetings with lactation consultants so they can support you if you’re struggling.